Nonperturbative Waveguide Quantum Electrodynamics: Application to coupled cavity array

 In this respect, the AD frame significantly expands the applicability of the Jaynes-Cummings description beyond the weak coupling regimes, and thus allows one to use the standard techniques valid within the rotating wave approximation, such as the Wigner-Weisskopf theory, in a broad range of $g$.
 Nevertheless, we remark that the effective Hamiltonian $\hat{H}^{\text{JC}}_{{U}}$ constructed in the AD frame should also ultimately become invalid when $\Delta_g\!<\!\tilde{g}_n\!\ll\!\omega_c$, where the counter rotating terms turn out to be equally important as rotating ones; this typically occurs in $g\gtrsim 5$.
-Instead, a more accurate description including the counter rotating terms, i.e., the quantum Rabi model, still remains valid even in such ESC regime.